Anni Dewani murder: Timeline of events for Shrien Dewani

-Mr Dewani, 30, is released unharmed at midnight in Harare, an area of the township of Khayelitsha.
+Mr Dewani, who was 30, is released unharmed at midnight in Harare.

-The body of Mrs Dewani, 28, is found on the back seat of the car in Lingelethu West, with injuries to her head and chest.
+The body of Mrs Dewani, 28, is found on the back seat of the taxi she had been travelling in.
+She had been shot in the neck.

 A murder hunt is launched by Western Cape police who say the driver of the couple's car was forced out before two armed suspects took off with the vehicle with the pair inside.